Rank Supervised Contrastive Learning for Time Series Classification: Experiments

 \subsection{Multivariate Time Series Results}

 Table \ref{tab:table1} also shows the comparison results on UEA datasets for the multivariate time series classification.
 The proposed RankSCL significantly outperforms all baseline methods in terms of accuracy, precision score, F1 score, and Recall value.
 In particular, RankSCL outperforms the best baseline model TS2Vec \cite{ts2vec} by 2.0\% in terms of Accuracy, by 3.2\% in precision score, by 3.3\% in F1 score and 3.5\% by Recall value.
 The results indicate that the proposed augmentation techniques coupled with the rank loss function are more effective on multivariate time series data compared to univariate time series data.
+More detailed results of 30 UEA datasets are shown in the Appendix Table\ref{tab5}.